pmihsan/Java-FTP/README.md

 | whoami   | provides us with the username with which we have logged in.                                    |

 ### Usage
-#### For Server
+### Server
 ```java
     java SERVER PORT
 ```
-* PORT - To run the server on specified PORT
+**PORT** - To run the server on specified PORT

+On first server startup it creates three folders in the current users home directory under **jftp** folder.
+That includes
++ config
++ log
++ share

+**Config**
+> This directory contains the user:password(SHA256 Hash) mapping file.

+**Log**
+> This directory contains two files access and startup logs which monitors the server startups.

+> And also monitors which user have logged in and what commands are they executing.

+**Share**
+> This folder acts as the share to the ftp, whichever files you want to share add it to this directory.

-#### For Client
+### Client
 ```java
     java CLIENT USER@DOMAIN PORT
 ```
-* USER - The user through which we log in to the server.
+**USER** - The user through which we log in to the server.

-* DOMAIN - Domain name or IP address on which the server is running.
+**DOMAIN** - Domain name or IP address on which the server is running.

-* PORT - To connect to the server running on specified PORT.
+**PORT** - To connect to the server running on specified PORT.

 ### Features
 * Automatic log management on server startup, user authentication and command execution.